ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 The Data Plane is in the critical path of data flow from one application to the other and hence the need for high throughput and low latency.

 The Consul Envoy integration is currently the primary way to utilize advanced layer 7 features provided by Consul, but can integrate with other third party proxies.

+???
+The consul envoy integration is currently the primary way to utilize advanced layer 7 features like circuit breaking, blue/green or canary deployments, a/b testing just to name a few.

 ---
 name: Segmentation-Identity